nxp-imx/meta-nxp-connectivity/docs/guides/nxp_chip_tool_web_guide.md

 #### Default Setup

-The image built by `meta-matter` includes the `chip-tool` binary in the i.MX SOC `/usr/bin` directory, and all frontend files are already copied to `/usr/share/chip-tool-web/`.
+The image built by `meta-nxp-connectivity` includes the `chip-tool` binary in the i.MX SOC `/usr/bin` directory, and all frontend files are already copied to `/usr/share/chip-tool-web/`.
 Therefore, to use `chip-tool-web`, you only need to copy the newly compiled `chip-tool-web` binary to the `/usr/bin` directory.

 #### Custom Setup